Skip repeated menu and go directly to page content.

-For information about parking permits, costs, the location of lots and structures that you may use, parking regulations and enforcement, see Parking Permits, Frequently Asked Question, or contact the Parking Services at 619-594-6671.
+For information about parking permits, costs, the location of lots and structures that you may use, parking regulations and enforcement, see Parking Permits, Frequently Asked Question, or contact the Office of Parking Services at 619-594-6671.

 The symbols on all parking lot and structure signs represent the permits that are valid in that lot or structure.
 The color of the symbol corresponds to the permit color and type.
 Parking permits are required at all times, even when school is not in session.
 There is no grace period.
 Permits may not be altered or counterfeited in any way.
 Guest permits may only be used for guests of the University, they may not be issued to Faculty, Staff or Students at any time.
 Guest permits must be written in ink and have the date clearly visible.
-Permits are non-transferrable and may not be shared.
+Permits are non-transferable and may not be shared.
 You must have your permit clearly displayed at all times.
 If it is down in the dash, not visible on the rearview mirror, or on the passenger side window or dash you will be cited.
 Pay machine permits are valid in visitor and student lots only.